AntonyThorpe/silverstripe-knockout-forms/README.md

 * Present messages via span element or tooltip
 * Browser support back to ie6

 ## How it works
 Add validation needs to the observables in a Knockoutjs viewModel.
 Next, utilising the Knockout Form Fields, use Silverstripe to create the form.
 Upon bind, the field values are passed into the observables via a custom binding handler.
 The rules placed upon the observable will control the field validation.

 ## The Approach of this Module
 - Extend Silverstripe form fields just enough to place a Knockout observable and the value on the element
 - Use Knockout-Validation to validate the fields
-- Disable the submit button until all rules are satisfied
+- Option to disable the submit button until all rules are satisfied

 ## Requirements
 * [Silverstripe](http://www.silverstripe.org)